uviclibraries/surveys/index.md

 ## Why SurveyMonkey?

 [SurveyMonkey](https://www.surveymonkey.com/){:target="_blank"} is an online survey creation tool.
-It has many free survey features, with a paid upgrade option for advanced features.
-Most users will be able to make both qualitative and quantitative features with a free account.
+This tool allows us to create powerful surveys, quickly spread the it through many online channels and rapidly visualize the survey results.

 ## Learning objectives